 This is quite helpful because you’re psychologically less inclined to spend if you see and feel the money leaving your hands.
 It’s not the same to give a cashier five hundred bucks and see a transaction on your phone.
 If you handle it in cash, there’s a deeper emotional bond for the money you’ve earned.

 Additionally, freezing your credit is a great option.
 People mostly go for this to prevent identity theft.
 However, since you can’t trust yourself, this could be a great solution to the obvious problem.
 You need to set a budget and maximize every dollar you earn when you’ve handled these steps.
 It’s much better to feel the burden of less money than to go into more debt just to make ends meet.

 Save some money for an emergency

 This step might not make sense to you right at the beginning.
-If you’re trying to get out or reduce debt, why should you be putting money aside?
+Why should you put money aside if you’re trying to get out or reduce debt?
 There’s a great reason for doing so.
 Having an emergency fund can save your finances and prevent you from getting into additional trouble.

 This will work as a safety net for unexpected needs.
 Having money saved for rainy days is much better to spend than to max out your credit card.
 The optimal scenario here would be to save enough to live comfortably for six months.

 This is a large amount, so you should start with three months in the beginning.
 If that’s too much, try to set aside a thousand bucks each month.
 Before you know it, the pile will become bigger, and you’ll learn to live below your means and reduce your debt.